Every year, I update my guide of the 10 best foods you’ll find at the Minnesota State Fair.

 From Danielson’s & Daughters, outside of Food Building

 I hate when the onion comes out of the breading on an onion ring.
 It’s stringy and floppy.
 You’re not going to have that problem with these onion rings from Danielson’s & Daughters.
 They’re the perfect snack size, which makes them shareable, too.
-Pair them with a Wild Rice Cheeseburger or a foot long hot dog and you might have the perfect State Fair food.
+Pair them with a Wild Rice Cheeseburger or a foot long hot dog and you might have the perfect State Fair meal.

 2022 cost: $7.25 ($5 after coupon in Blue Ribbon Bargain Book)